What is the Keto Diet?

 Making the switch to healthier fats by switching out any vegetable oils or margarines in your kitchen with alternatives like grass-fed butter, coconut oil and avocado oil.

 Our biochemical wellness analysis tests your urine and saliva on 7 parameters that can tell you if you have any vitamin or mineral deficiencies, as well as if your body is able to process proteins–a necessary piece for anyone looking to make appropriate food choices!

-As part of our July Health is Wellness campaign, we are proud to be offering new client appointments for $50 off, as well as biochemical wellness analysis (urine/saliva test) + face/tongue/nail evaluations for $79!
+As part of our July (2019) Health is Wellness campaign, we are proud to be offering new client appointments for $50 off, as well as biochemical wellness analysis (urine/saliva test) + face/tongue/nail evaluations for $79!

 Call us today at (512) 265-0303 opt.
-1 to schedule your FREE 30 minute discovery call to find out more about how Purely Simple Organic Living can equip and empower you to lead a life full of happiness and wellness!
+1 to schedule your complimentary 30 minute discovery call to find out more about how we can equip and empower you to lead a life full of happiness and wellness!

 Also, feel free to join our private Facebook page Holistic Tools for Autoimmune Freedom to be part of a powerful community and learn to conquer autoimmune disease naturally.
 Have a blessed weekend!